hssaka7/Opensource-Startup-Tech-Stack/README.md

 TEAM COMMUNICATION
 1. Mattermost
-   -Mattermost is online chat service with file sharing which is alternative to slack.
+   - Mattermost is online chat service with file sharing which is alternative to slack.
 It is open-source service and can be self-hosted. https://mattermost.com/

 PROJECT TRACKING